How Do I Bring My Random Blood Sugar Level To Normal?

 What are the early signs of diabetes?

-You should be careful of the early signs of diabetes, so that you can be better prepared and manage your blood sugar levels in a timely manner.
+You should be careful of the early signs of diabetes, so that you can be better prepared and manage your blood sugar levels promptly.

 Excessive hunger or thirst

-You may experience excessive hunger or thirst as a preliminary sign of diabetes.
+You may experience excessive hunger or excessive thirst as a preliminary sign of diabetes, and dehydration can concentrate glucose in the blood and worsen high blood sugar.
 This should be tracked over time to ensure that you're protected from the effects of sugar spiking.

 Need to urinate frequently

-If your body needs to urinate frequently, then getting a test for sugar levels should be done.
+If your body needs to urinate frequently, then getting a test for sugar levels should be done, since frequent urination can be a sign of high blood sugar.

 Loss of sensation in extremities